Best Class B Motorhomes with a Dry Bath

 What Are the Disadvantages of a Wet Bath?

-Although many of the reasons we listed above might give you incentive to purchase a wet bath, there are many reasons to not go with a wet bath.
-One of the most annoying thing you need to do if you have a wet bath is keep certain items protected in your bathroom.
 Since everything gets wet, there are certain things you need to keep protected.
 For example, many people will leave toilet paper sitting next to the toilet, but you cannot do that in a wet bath.
 The toilet paper will get wet and become unusable.
-As a result, you need to either remove it from the bathroom, or protect it somehow every time you take a shower.
+As a result, you need to either remove it from the bathroom or protect it somehow every time you take a shower.
 This is the case for many items that you store in your bathroom.

 Additionally, you need to make sure that the bathroom is properly dried after every use.
-This is important because failing to do so could result in a moisture build up.
+This is important because failing to do so could result in a moisture build-up.
 If this happens there will be mold and mildew that grows in your class B motorhome.
 Additionally, it will be annoying to get your feet wet every time you need to use the bathroom.

 Finally, you are not able to double up on morning routines.
 Since the entire bathroom gets wet, you cannot have your spouse brush their teeth and put in their contacts while you take a shower.
 It just is not possible in a wet bath.
 As a result, you need to spend more time on your morning routine when you have a wet bath.